stellarwp/global-docs/docs/strauss-setup.md

 },
 ```

-When Strauss is run, this configuration will cause it to execute for the `stellarwp/REPO_NAME` package and all of its dependencies, placing them inside of the `vendor/strauss` directory in your project. _Note: you'll want to commit that directory into your project._
+When Strauss is run, this configuration will cause it to execute for the `stellarwp/REPO_NAME` package and all of its dependencies, placing them inside of the `vendor/strauss` directory in your project.

 ## Ensuring auto-running of Strauss